beanvalidation/beanvalidation.org/proposals/BVAL-508.md

 But today the constraints are applied on the container value itself and not its content.

-## Proposition
+## Proposition 1

 ### Containers

 Bean Validation will offer the notion of container of values to validate.
-Containers can contain one value, or several values.
+Containers can contain one value, or several values (`Optional` vs `Collection`).
+A container can contain several types of values: a `Map` contains keys and values for example.

-Extractors for specific containers can be implemented.
+Extractors for the specific tuple container and value type can be implemented.

-TODO: should we differentiate single and plural?
+We differentiate single and plural for two reasons:

+* we could have different functional rules depending on the case
+* it avoids the unnecessary instantiation of an `Iterator` in the singular case

     // Draft proposal for the contract
     public interface SingleContainerValueExtractor<CONTAINER,CONTAINED> {